Sagelt/beyond/index.md

 ### Volley

-When you take aim and shoot at an enemy at range, roll.
+When you take aim and shoot at an enemy at range, roll+0.
 On a 10+, you have a clear shot---deal your damage.
 On a 7--9, choose one (whichever you choose you deal your damage):